aces/Loris-MRI/docs/02-Install.md

 ![pipeline_flow](images/overall_flow.png)

-### 2.4.2 BIDS insertion (Electrophysiology)
+### 2.4.2 BIDS insertion (Electrophysiology and Imaging)

+The pipeline to insert BIDS datasets into LORIS currently support the following BIDS modalities/suffixes:
+  - Electroencephalography ('eeg')
+  - Magnetic Resonance Imaging ('anat', 'func', 'fmap', 'dwi')

-This pipeline was initially designed to import EEG datasets organized in a BIDS structure into LORIS.
-With slight modifications and further customization, it could handle other types of electrophysiology modalities.
+With slight modifications and further customization, it could handle other types of electrophysiology or imaging modalities.

-Typically, electrophysiology data insertion into LORIS is performed via the following steps:
+Typically, BIDS data insertion into LORIS is performed via the following steps:

 1. Transfer the BIDS-format data to the LORIS server via commandline.
 Due to the large size of electrophysiological/BIDS data, a suitable browser-based uploader is not presently available.

-2. Run the BIDS import script to import the electrophysiology data into the `physiological_*` tables of LORIS.
-More details about this import script can be found in the [Scripts](04-Scripts.md) section.
+2. Run the BIDS import script to import the data into the `physiological_*` tables for electrophysiology datasets and into the `file*` tables of LORIS.
+More details about this import script can be found in the [PipelineLaunchOptions](05-PipelineLaunchOptions.md) section.